 The camp community is like a huge family, and throughout the year, camp directors and camp staff work together to make sure that the summer runs smoothly for every summer camp.
 In the off season, we work to build a network of camps that support each other all year round.
 At camp conferences and events, we get a chance to meet with other camp staff and to learn important new skills and guidelines for summer camps.
 Building positive relationships with other camps means that there is always someone to bounce ideas off of or to help answer tricky questions.
 Plus, it sure is fun to hang out with other people who love camp as much as we do!

-are what make camp great, and recruiting high-quality counselors is a huge priority in the off season.
+Our counselors are what make camp great, and recruiting high-quality counselors is a huge priority in the off season.
 Every year, we go to great lengths to make sure that our counselors and staff are the very best around.
 Whereas many jobs have a simple, quick recruitment and hiring process, hiring for a summer camp job often requires traveling around the world, college visits, and several rounds of interviews.
 Even after potential staff members have been interviewed at length, background checks have to be processed and references must be checked.
 Although it is time consuming, hiring and getting to know our new staff members is one of the most rewarding parts of our off season.

 Prep and plan